kracr/owl2bench/Experiments/README.md

 ## Details for Table 4 and 5 :

 The time-out for each of these experiments was set to 90 minutes.
-This directory (https://github.com/kracr/owl2bench/tree/master/Experiments/runnable java jar files) already consists of the java code and executable jar files for **HermiT**, **Openllet**, **Pellet**, and **JFact** that were implemented using the OWL API.
+This directory already consists of the java source code and [executable jar files](https://github.com/kracr/owl2bench/tree/master/Experiments/java%20runnable%20jar%20files)  for **HermiT**, **Openllet**, **Pellet**, and **JFact** that were implemented using the OWL API.
 Two arguments need to be passed: *Input File name (path)* and *Reasoning Task*.
 The Reasoning Task argument could be *consistency* (for Consistency Checking), *realisation* (for Realisation Task), *classification* (for Classification Task).
 However, we used the java runnable jar files in these scripts..

 For the other two reasoners **Konclude** (https://www.derivo.de/fileadmin/externe_websites/ext.derivo/KoncludeReleases/v0.6.2-544/Konclude-v0.6.2-544-Linux-x64-GCC4.3.2-Static-Qt4.8.5.zip) and **ELK** (https://github.com/liveontologies/elk-reasoner/releases/tag/v0.4.3) standalone executable files were used.
 For example: ./Konclude classification -i OWL2DL-1.owl, java -jar elk-standalone.jar -i OWL2EL-100.owl -c

 Also, for ELK and Konclude OWL Functional syntax was used.
 The dataset could be directly generated in OWL-Functional syntax by changing the configuration parameter in OWL2Bench source code or can be converted using Protege.
-We converted RDF/XML to OWL/Functional using the file *[convert.jar](https://github.com/kracr/owl2bench/tree/master/Experiments/runnable java jar files)* (already present in the directory).
+We converted RDF/XML to OWL/Functional using the file *[convert.jar](https://github.com/kracr/owl2bench/tree/master/Experiments/java%20runnable%20jar%20files)* (already present in the directory).

 **For reasoning tasks run the [ script ](https://github.com/kracr/owl2bench/blob/master/Experiments)** reasoningTasks1.sh, reasoningTasks2.sh, reasoningTasks3.sh,